MatreyekLab/Codon-sequence-design/README.md

-This respiratory contains all python codes created to design DNA sequences on benchling and other sequence analysis
+This repository contains an assortment of scripts for working with DNA sequences in the Matreyek Lab